 Check Wheels and Wheel Wells for Hair

 Dirt and hair can collect on wheels, reducing traction and overworking the motor.
-A quick monthly (or every two weeks for some models) check where you remove any collected grit or hair keeps the robot rolling smoothly.
+A quick monthly check (or every two weeks for some models), where you remove any collected grit or hair, keeps the robot rolling smoothly.

 Robot Vacuum Sensor Cleaning for Smarter Navigation

-Robots rely on sensors for navigation.
-Higher end models have them all over: front, back, sides, bottom, and top.
-If these get dusty, your robot may bump into more obstacles or get โlost.โ Wipe them monthly with a dry microfiber cloth (slightly damp if the grime is particularly stubborn), but never use soaps or solvents.
-These leave behind cloudy lenses and reduce the robot’s ability to see and respond to its environment.
+Robot vacuums rely on sensors for navigation.
+Higher-end models have them all over: front, back, sides, bottom, and top.
+If these get dusty, your robot may bump into more obstacles or get “lost.”
+Wipe them monthly with a dry microfiber cloth (slightly damp if the grime is particularly stubborn), but never use soaps or solvents.
+These leave behind cloudy lenses, reducing the robot’s ability to see and respond to its environment.

 Robot Vacuum Battery Charging Contacts

-While you’re at it, it is good practice to wipe the charging contacts on both the robot and dock at this time, using the same method with a dry or slightly damp microfiber cloth, which can prevent or treat weak connections due to gritty contacts.
+While you’re doing your regular robot vacuum maintenance, it’s good practice to wipe the charging contacts on both the robot and the dock.
+Use a dry or slightly damp microfiber cloth, which can prevent or treat weak connections caused by gritty contacts.

 Replace Robot Vacuum Parts Every Few Months

-Parts of your robot vacuum are considered consumable, so they will need replacing every so often.
-This includes the cleaning components that make contact with the floor like brushes and pads, as well as the filter on the dustbin if it is not designated as ‘washable.’
+Some parts of your robot vacuum are considered consumables, so they will need to be replaced from time to time.
+This includes the cleaning components that come into contact with the floor, such as brushes and pads, as well as the filter on the dustbin if it’s not designated as ‘washable.’

-All major manufacturer apps, which virtually all robots have these days to set up and control your robot, track your use of filters, brushes, and mop pads and estimate how much life is left on them based on their use.
+All major manufacturer apps (which virtually all robot vacuums have these days) track your use of filters, brushes, and mop pads.
+They estimate how much life remains based on their use.

 Replace or Wash Filters Regularly

-Even with weekly upkeep, disposable filters need replacing.
+Even with weekly robot vacuum filter maintenance, disposable filters still need to be replaced.
 Replace disposable filters as your app or manufacturer recommends (this varies widely by brand and usage, with a range of 2-6 months).
-We recommend avoiding third party disposable filter and bag companies.
+We recommend avoiding third-party disposable filter and bag companies.

 Replace Mop Pads and Brushes for Optimal Cleaning

 Mop pads lose effectiveness over time as fibers wear and grime builds up, and main and side brushes can lose bristles and wear out.
-Replace these every few months for the best cleaning performanceโyour app will tell you when these are reaching the end of their lifespan.
+Replace these every few months for optimal cleaning performance—your app will let you know when they’re nearing the end of their lifespan.

 |---|---|---|---|